 At that time Google took on the responsibility of building and managing the accounts for every initial nonprofit that joined the Google Grants program.
 You can imagine that this took up a lot of time and human resources, keeping in mind that in 2003 there were only 500 Googlers providing support to the thousands of advertisers joining the successful Google AdWords platform each and every day.
 It was tough to ask Googlers to volunteer extra time to assist in launching and supporting non-revenue generating accounts, however, true to form, Googlers stepped up to answer the call immediately.
 Today, Google Grants is more of a self-service program where each individual nonprofit is responsible for building and managing their own account and ad campaigns.

 Now if you aren’t familiar with Google Grants, I should probably stop and explain what the program is all about.
 Google Grants provides charities with up to $10,000 worth of pay-per-click search engine advertising month after month with no fixed end date.
 Pay-per-click ads are the link-based text ads you see at the top and right hand side of your Google search engine results page.
 These ads help nonprofits connect with the people searching for their cause online.
-Here are 6 reasons why charities should get Google Grants and 5 ways to use Google Grants to help your charity.
+Here are 6 reasons why charities should get Google Grants and ways nonprofits are using the grant to respond & recover from COVID.

 In December 2010, Google introduced Grantspro to the nonprofit community.
 This was an opportunity for nonprofit organizations with high-performing AdWords accounts to apply for additional ad spend.
 Eligible charities could receive an additional $30,000 per month on top of their Google Grants funding for a total of $40,000 of free online advertising per month.
 Unfortunately, as of late 2012, acceptances for Grantspro applications have been halted indefinitely.
 March 2011 saw the introduction of Google for Nonprofits in the US.
 This new program included Google Grants, Youtube for Nonprofit, Google Earth, and Google Apps for Nonprofits all under one umbrella for US-based nonprofits.
 I hope that Google introduces this program to more countries soon.